Kyriosity/use-dev/README+/projects/U-Val/README.md

 ## Overload of math ops

-Looks first absolutely natural and a must.
+It looks first absolutely natural and a must.

 ``` var sum = Length.Meter(1) + Length.Centimeter(2)```